SovaNetwork/testnet-faucet/README.md

 This service provides a simple HTTP endpoint that allows users to request testnet tokens.
 It uses a pre-funded wallet to send tokens to requested addresses, making it perfect for testnet and development environments.

+The address requesting funds must have a balance of zero else it will be denied the request.

 ## Prerequisites

 - Rust 1.81 or later